HMFazleRabbi/bananabot/README.md

 ## Interacting with the Banana Bot

 You can chat with the Banana Bot in any Telegram group or directly in private messages.
-The bot will respond to messages that mention its `BOT_USERNAME` in groups.
+The bot will respond to messages that mention its `BOT_USERNAME` (`@your_bot_username_here`) in groups.

 ## Features